 All of the protagonists are hostages of the society’s and their own rules and expectations – and at the same time, they spark pride, empowerment, and lightness.

-The show broke a record in choosing only women as directors (Ava DuVernay, So Yong Kim, Cheryl Dunye and Victoria Mahoney) of the first season’s episodes and, even if a vague soap opera flavor underlines several plot points, the slow-paced narration of emotions – focused on “feeling” rather than “understanding” – becomes blessing and curse of the whole viewing experience.
+The show broke a record in choosing only women as directors (Ava DuVernay, So Yong Kim, Cheryl Dunye, and Victoria Mahoney) of the first season’s episodes.
+Even if a vague soap opera flavor underlines several plot points, the slow-paced narration of emotions – focused on “feeling” rather than “understanding” – becomes a blessing and curse of the whole viewing experience.